unity-atoms/unity-atoms/docs/api/unityatoms.editor.md

 ## `AtomReferenceDrawer`

 A custom property drawer for References.
-Makes it possible to choose between a value, Variable, Constant or a Variable Instancer.
+Makes it possible to choose between a Value, Variable, Constant or a Variable Instancer.

 ---

+## `AtomBaseReferenceDrawer`

+A custom property drawer for References (Events and regular).
+Makes it possible to reference a resources (Variable or Event) through multiple options.

+---

 ## `ReadOnlyDrawer`

 Make property read only by using the abbtribute `[ReadOnly]`.
 Solution taken from: https://answers.unity.com/questions/489942/how-to-make-a-readonly-property-in-inspector.html

+---

+## `AtomListAttributeDrawer`

+A custom property drawer for properties using the `AtomList` attribute.

 ---